vanyac-dev/portfolio/README.md

 **Library Simulator 📚 (In progress):

-This is a fun interactive story type game where the user can borrow/return books and movies.
+This is a fun interactive story-style game where users can borrow and return books and movies.
 They can even create their own custom libraries with custom books.

 **Counter Project 🔢:

-This is a simple, fun app that can run on Android.
-User clicks a button and watches counter go up.
-It has launch sound and reward sound/notification for every 10 taps.
-See more info in the README.md file inside the project folder.
+This is a simple, fun Android app where the user taps a button to increment a counter.
+The app plays a launch sound and reward sound/notification every 10 taps.
+*More info available in the README.md file inside the project folder.